New Mexico Solar Panels

 New Mexico Solar Incentives

-New Mexico homeowners can access several solar incentives in New Mexico that can meaningfully reduce the cost of going solar.
+New Mexico homeowners have access to several solar incentives in New Mexico — including state tax credits, sales tax exemptions, and utility programs — that can meaningfully reduce the cost of going solar.

 | Incentive | Type | Description | Source |